Impossibility of Depth Reduction in Explainable Clustering: Introduction

 In order to answer the above question, we first introduce a notion called \emph{price of depth reduction}.
 Given an input point-set $X$, the \emph{price of depth reduction} to $h$, denoted $\Depth(X,h)$, is the ratio of the clustering objective cost of the clustering given by the best decision tree of depth $h$ to the cost of the clustering given by the optimal decision tree.
 Note that the depth of any decision tree with $k$ leaves is at least $\log_2 k$ and at most $k-1$.
 Therefore, we always have $\Depth(X,k-1)=1$.

 One may wonder, if every point-set can be explained by decision trees of low depth (say $O(\log k)$) while only paying a small price of depth reduction.
-Our first result is an answer in the negative; we show that in high dimensions, there exists a point-set which admits a decision tree of depth $k-1$ whose $k$-means/$k$-median/$k$-center cost is equal to the cost of an optimal cluster, but the cost of every decision tree of depth $k-2$ for the point-set arbitrarily high relative to the optimum.
-Our result indicates that for certain datasets, it is impossible to reduce the decision tree depth regardless of the price of depth reduction that one is willing to pay.
-This also demystifies why we do not have an algorithm for depth reduction in explainable clustering with theoretically provable worst-case guarantees.
+In their seminal paper, Dasgupta et al.\ \cite{moshkovitz2020explainable} provided a point-set in high dimensions, which admits a decision tree of depth $k-1$ whose $k$-means/$k$-median/$k$-center cost is equal to the cost of an optimal clustering, but the cost of every decision tree of depth $k-2$ for the point-set is arbitrarily high relative to the optimum.
+Formally, they showed: